wangraying/sglang/docs/benchmark/benchmark.md

 - The maximum number of tokens (corresponding to the cache size) is set to 128K, and the request rate is fixed at 16.
 - Vary the schedule policies among LPM (Longest-Prefix-Match), FCFS (First-Come-First-Serve), DFS-Weight, Random, and LOF (Longest-Output-First).
-- Default values are used for all other parameters, such as the prefilled chunk size is fixed to 8192 and mixed-running is not enabled.
+- Default values are used for all other parameters, such as the chunked prefill size is fixed to 8192 and mixed-running is not enabled.

 ### Performance